zenfyrdev/bootloader-unlock-wall-of-shame/brands/amazon/README.md

 - [Amazon Echo Spot 1st Gen (2017)]: All versions are supported; Amazon never patched this device.
 - [Amazon Fire TV Stick 4K 1st Gen (2018)]: Devices with serial numbers containing **VM190 or higher** are shipped with **DL-Mode** disabled in **bootROM**.
 However, Amazon introduced a new exploit in **FireOS 6.2.8.1**, which made it possible to unlock the device even with **DL-Mode** disabled.
 This exploit was later patched, but there are still ways to downgrade to a supported version.
 - [Amazon Echo Show 5 1st Gen (2019)]: All versions are supported; Amazon hasn't patched this device.
+- [Amazon Echo Show 8 1st Gen (2019)]: All versions are supported; Amazon hasn't patched this device.
 - [Amazon Fire HD 10 (2019)]: Only a temporary, tethered exploit is available for this device.
 Amazon disabled **DL-Mode** in **bootROM** on all newer hardware revisions, so only early units can use this method.
 - [Amazon Fire TV Stick 3 and Fire TV Stick Lite (2020)]: Amazon patched the exploit in **FireOS 7.2.7.3**.
 There is a [hardware way to downgrade the device to a supported version], but it requires soldering and is not recommended for inexperienced users.